stefanstrub/LDC-GB/data_generation/doc/docs/running.md

 - `export SINGULARITY_BINDPATH="/path/to/your/data/directory:/data"`
 - `runsim --data /data`

-### Data not already on disk

-Look at the `data/README.md` file to find instructions to download the data.

 ## Instrumental configuration

 The instrumental configuration is given by the `config.yml` file.

-Advanced user can also change the `lisanode` graph and configuration by editing the `lisanode_config.py` and `LDC_graph` files respectively.
+Advanced user can also change the `lisanode` configuration by editing the `lisanode_config.py` file.

 ## GW source configuration